AppMini/Clerk/README.md

-# Clerk #

-Simple event-logger app.

-Track periodic events as they happen such as when baby has a nappy change, when you eat chocolate, or how many hours you slept.
+Track periodic events in your life such as when baby has a nappy change, when you eat chocolate, or how many hours you slept.

 ![Screenshot](./screenshot.png)